wunderwuzzi23/blog/content/posts/2021/automating-office-to-achieve-redteaming-objectives.md

 $mail.Send()
 ```

-Note, by default this should use the current users Outlook profile.
+Note, this will use the current users Outlook profile.

 Alternatively you could just use the Excel built in `SendMail` API which is [documented here](https://docs.microsoft.com/en-us/office/vba/api/excel.workbook.sendmail).